andrejewski/himalaya/README.md

 fs.writeFileSync('/webpage.html', toHTML(json))
 ```

-The same can be done with [Jade](http://jade-lang.com/) using the `toJade` function of the same module.
-These functions have options which can be found in their [reference document for translations](https://github.com/andrejewski/himalaya/tree/master/text/translation.md).
+Translation supports [Jade](http://jade-lang.com/)/[Pug](https://pugjs.org) using `toJade`/`toPug`.
+See the [reference document for translations](https://github.com/andrejewski/himalaya/tree/master/text/translation.md).

 ## Why "Himalaya"?

-[First, my friends weren't very helpful.](https://twitter.com/compooter/status/597908517132042240) Except Josh, Josh had my back.
+[First, my friends weren't helpful.](https://twitter.com/compooter/status/597908517132042240) Except Josh, Josh had my back.

 While I was testing the parser, I threw a download of my Twitter homepage in and got a giant JSON blob out.
 My code editor Sublime Text has a mini-map and looking at it sideways the data looked like a never-ending mountain range.
 Also, "himalaya" has H, M, L in it.

-## Nerd Stuff
+## Implementation

-My first implementation used look-ahead, found the matching closing tag, and then recursively parsed the inners until a tree was built.
+My first implementation used look-ahead, found the matching closing tag, and then recursively parsed the inners until a tree results.
 That was problematic.
-This implementation uses no look-ahead and instead uses a stack to keep track of nesting as the source string is scanned.
-When an end tag is found the stack it cut to match and then parsing picks up again at the higher level.
+This implementation uses no look-ahead and instead uses a stack to keep track of nesting while processing the source HTML.
+At an end tag the stack it cut to match and then parsing picks up again at the higher level.

 This parser runs without using any regular expressions.
 Since I wanted this to double as a learning resource, I wanted the code to be readable sans regexes.